 Retinols vs. Retin-A

-Both Retinol and Retin-A are retinoids and are from Vitamin A that penetrates into the deeper layers of the skin and ultimately gets converted into an active compound called retinoic acid.
+Both Retinol and Retin-A are retinoids and are from Vitamin A that penetrates the deeper layers of the skin and ultimately gets converted into an active compound called retinoic acid.
 However, the conversion to retinoic acid occurs differently for each formulation and has a different overall effect on the skin.
-Here are few of the differences between Retinol and Retin-A:
+Here are a few of the differences between Retinol and Retin-A:

 How to use/apply Retinol and Retin-A